ZekaiWang04/cs285_proj/README.md

 Be careful of dt

+After setting timestep_controller in diffeqsolve, training speed increased dramatically, so it might be that the PIDController makes solver less accurate?

 ##Now testing, but beware baselines might need pytorch to run!## Jaxify everything and then we can ditch ptu and torch.

 Examine why on the notebook training is lightning speed while on the script it takes so long ("solution": use jupyter notebooks to do experiments!!!)